- Finished in Dark Red (542 G) over medium red leather with matching soft top

 - Interesting features including correct Becker Solitude radio, fog lights, and three pieces of matching luggage

-- Documented by a copy of its factory data card, German registration history, and Bechtel restoration folder
+- Documented by a copy of its factory data card and Bechtel restoration folder

 Mercedes-Benz introduced the 220 Sedan (chassis type W187) at the April 1951 Frankfurt Auto Show.
 The successor to the 170 S, this new model featured an updated chassis, revised styling, and a brand-new powerplant; in fact, the W187 was the first truly “new” post-war model developed by the company.
 The model’s most significant change was under the bonnet, where a new 80-horsepower, 2.2-liter inline-six-cylinder engine made the car a veritable autobahn cruiser.

 A stylish cabriolet was produced from July 1951 to August 1955; a total of 2,360 examples were built during this time, including 1,178 in 1952.
 The Cabriolet A, such as this, commanded a 70 percent premium over saloon models, which kept production numbers particularly low.
 When new, this glamourous car full of delightful technical and cosmetic features quickly became a favored means of conveyance for movie stars the world over.

 TO MR. PONDER’S SPECIFICATIONS